kamikazeSlayers/architectural-katas-2022/architectural-views/platform-management-subsystem.md

 _Created using Lucidchart.
 Refer [here](https://lucid.app/documents/view/b65bf118-1b70-4ded-8e78-bd304450fd9b)._

-- The platform manager stores all information related to the Non profit, candidates enrolled for various non profit offerings, community leader assigned to a non-profit, etc.
+- The platform management service stores all information related to the Non profit, candidates enrolled for various non profit offerings, community leader assigned to a non-profit, etc.

 - Only a user with role NPO can create a non-profit organisation profile.